qbic-pipelines/rnadeseq/docs/usage.md

 Integer indicating how many genes in a pathway must be differentially expressed to be considered as enriched, and report these pathways in tables and the final report.
 The default value is 1.

-### `--trafo`
+### `--norm_method`

 Set this parameter to either `vst`, `vst-force` or `rlog` (default) to control which transformation should be applied to the data.
 If the input data has too large size factor variances (>=0.05) the pipeline will override a user-specified `vst` transformation to use `rlog` instead.
 If this is enforced it will be stated in the report.
 If you still prefer to use the `vst` method regardless of the variances in the data, please use the `vst-force` parameter.
 While the `vst` transformation is much faster, the `rlog` is better suited to account for different sequencing depths between samples.
 Check here for more information on [count data transformations](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-data-transformations).

 ### `--vst_genes_number`

-This is ignored if `--trafo` is set to `rlog`.
+This is ignored if `--norm_method` is set to `rlog`.
 If using the `vst` transformation, consider using this parameter for small datasets and low numbers of genes, e.g. with small RNA-Seq data.
 The default number of genes for applying the `vst` function for varianceStabilizingTransformation in DESeq2 is 1000.
 For smaller datasets there will be an error.
 The solution is to reduce the number of genes to sample for the transformation ( < 1000 ).
 More information/solution here: [DESeq2 vst function error](https://www.biostars.org/p/456209/).

 ### `--round_DE`